oddbird/oddsite/content/2019/10/09/css-tricks-sass-modules.rst

   (one of the languages most used features) more readable, performant, and safe.
-  This article goes into detail, but you can also read `brief primer </2019/10/02/sass-modules>`_ for a quick introduction.
+  This article goes into detail, but you can also read our
+  "`Sass Modules, a Primer </2019/10/02/sass-modules>`_" article for the quick introduction.

 CSS Tricks: Introducing Sass Modules